nics234/my_projects/Deep Learning projects/Text Generation/README.md

-In this Project i build a Generative Adverserial Network to generate "fake" images of random peoples faces.
+Within this Project the task was to generate a fictive Script for a TV Series.
+At first the task was to build a LSTM Modell and then to generate random dialogs between the main characters of the show.